2025 Western Australian state election: Background

 The 2021 state election saw Labor win one of the most comprehensive victories on record at the state or territory level in Australia.
 It won 53 of the 59 seats, surpassing its own record set four years earlier for the largest government majority and seat tally in Western Australian parliamentary history.

 In May 2023, McGowan resigned the premiership, saying he was "exhausted".

 Since the 2021 election, there have been two by-elections.
 North West Central elected a new member upon the resignation of Vince Catania.
 Rockingham also elected a new member after former premier Mark McGowan retired from politics.
 Labor retained this seat with their candidate Magenta Marshall.
 Merome Beard, the winner of the North West Central by-election defected from the National Party to the Liberal Party in October 2023 and stood as the Liberal Party's candidate in this election.

 Registered parties

-The following parties are registered with the Western Australian Electoral Commission:
+The following parties were registered with the Western Australian Electoral Commission: